-You select your PCP when you enroll in Senior Care Plus.
-To select your PCP, please refer to the Senior Care Plus Provider and Pharmacy Directory on our website at www.SeniorCarePlus.com.
-You can visit our website or contact Customer Service to find out which providers are accepting new patients (which means their panel is open).
+To select your PCP, please refer to the Senior Care Plus Provider and Pharmacy Directory or our website at www.SeniorCarePlus.com.
+You can visit our website or call Customer Service to find out which providers are accepting new patients (which means their panel is open).
+The name and office telephone number of your PCP will be printed on your membership card.
 You can change your PCP at any time, as explained later in this section.